- November 15, 2013

 The wishlist is a really great way to boost Christmas sales.
 Don't treat it as a standalone tool, put some effort into ensuring email reminders are set up to push for extra sales.

-At WeMakeWebsites we always see a huge increase in revenue over the Christmas period on our clients' websites.
-With this in mind, get all the aforementioned "essentials" done within the next couple of weeks.
+At WeMakeWebsites we always see a huge increase in revenue over the Christmas period on our websites.
+With this in mind, get all the aforementioned "essentials" done before the festive period.